Why should you exercise? Well, not only can exercise during pregnancy speed up labor, it can also improve your postnatal recovery (yes please!).

 It can really sneak up on you and see you nodding off during the six o’clock news for months.

 But there’s no denying that the physical and mental health benefits of exercise don’t stop once you get pregnant.

-When it comes to the rules, the Department of Health recommends pregnant women get around 150 minutes of moderate intensity exercise per week ‒ so you’re probably good to go, but always check in with your healthcare provider first.
+When it comes to the rules, the UK Department of Health recommends pregnant women get around 150 minutes of moderate intensity exercise per week ‒ so you’re probably good to go, but always check in with your healthcare provider first.

-Well, not only can exercise during pregnancy speed up labour and improve your postnatal recovery (yes please!), it can also reduce your risk of gestational diabetes and hypertensive disorders.
+Well, not only can exercise during pregnancy speed up labor and improve your postnatal recovery (yes please!), it can also reduce your risk of gestational diabetes and hypertensive disorders.

 But despite the glowing review it’s not always easy to know what’s safe, and what isn’t, so here are my top tips.